Hi, there budding growth marketer!

 - Review the customer personas.
 Update them or recreate them from the ground up if necessary.

-- Whip up a Google Data Studio dashboards with your main KPIs to provide accountability.
+- Whip up Google Data Studio dashboards with your main KPIs to provide accountability.

 Managing Expectations With Founders

 When working with founders that have limited experience, be careful when setting expectations.
 Unfortunately due to the rise in ‘growth hackers’, lots of founders expect unrealistic CPAs, quality of leads and timelines.
-Ensuring you communicate regularly and set expectations should be one of your top priorities!
+Ensuring you communicate regularly and set realistic growth goals should be one of your top priorities!

 KPIs and Metrics